-What is a Slip and Fall Accident in Allentown?
+Proving Fault For a Slip and Fall Accident in Allentown

 As with any personal injury claim, if you’re interested in opening a slip and fall case, you must meet specific requirements in order to have a valid claim.

 Firstly, you must be within the statute of limitations.
-In Allentown, PA, you have two years from the date of the incident in which to open a personal injury claim.
+In Allentown, PA, you have two years from the date of the incident to begin the process of filing a personal injury lawsuit in Allentown.
 That being said, if possible, it’s always best to begin the legal process as soon as possible.
-Waiting too long may mean you lose valuable evidence, or find yourself running up against the clock before the statute of limitations expires.
+Waiting too long may mean you lose valuable evidence or find yourself running up against the clock before the statute of limitations expires.

 - The property owner owed the victim a duty of care: Every property owner has a duty of care to keep their premises safe and free of dangerous conditions.
 In fact, it’s written into Pennsylvania law that property owners must actively avoid causing harm to both pedestrians and legal visitors.